AcuHerb Community Circle · Herbal Dispensary

 Silybum marianum

 A foundational liver herb in both Western herbalism and integrative medicine.
-Silymarin — its active compound — supports liver cell regeneration and protects against oxidative stress.
+Silymarin supports liver cell regeneration and protects against oxidative stress.
 In Five Element terms, this is deep Wood nourishment: supporting the organ responsible for the smooth flow of Qi through your entire body.

 Wood · Qi Movement